 If you need further clarification, please review the following sources:

-LPB funded films such as Willie Velasquez: Your Vote is Your Voice, El Poeta, Precious Knowledge, No Mas Bebes, State of Arizona, Don’t Tell Anyone, Reportero, Presumed Guilty among many others.
+LPB funded films such as Willie Velasquez: Your Vote is Your Voice, El Poeta, Precious Knowledge, No Mas Bebes, State of Arizona, Don’t Tell Anyone, Reportero, Presumed Guilty, On the Divide, Exodus Stories, American Exile, among many others.

 No, you can only apply to one funding initiative.